Benefits of Ashwagandha

 May Support Thyroid Health

-Ashwagandha has been shown to boost a slow-producing thyroid (hypothyroidism) and also help those with Hashimoto's.
-During an 8-week Ashwagandha treatment period, participants experienced normalized serum thyroid indices (27).
-Keep in mind those with hyperthyroidism should not take Ashwagandha as it may exacerbate symptoms (I discuss this more with sources under Contraindications & Interactions).
-I highly recommend Earthley’s Thyroid Support tincture for hypothyroidism benefits.
+The thyroid produces hormones that regulate the body’s metabolic rate, growth, and development.
+When the thyroid works too fast or too slow, one may notice inconsistencies in heart, muscle, and digestive function, as well as brain development and bone maintenance (26).
+Ashwagandha has been shown to boost a slow-producing thyroid (hypothyroidism) and also help those with Hashimoto’s.
+During an 8-week ashwagandha treatment period, participants experienced normalized serum thyroid indices (27).
+Keep in mind those with hyperthyroidism should not take ashwagandha as it may exacerbate symptoms (I discuss this more with sources under Contraindications & Interactions).

 Anticancer Properties